coffee makers icon

 1. Maximum Pressure of 16 bar

-The minimum amount of pressure needed to make espresso is 9 bar.
-And many home espresso machines only operate around this level.
-So, seeing 16 bar on a countertop espresso machine would be good never mind a hand-pumped portable device.
-Being able to create this amount of pressure means you can get a “good” quality espresso.
+So, seeing 16 bars on a budget-friendly countertop espresso machine would be good.
+Seeing it on a hand-pumped portable device is outstanding.
+Being able to create this amount of pressure means you can pull good quality espresso.

-2. Weights 11oz
+2. Weighs 11oz

 3. Uses E.S.E Pods or Ground Coffee